IT21299902/SSS-Assignment/README.md

 000webhost is a free web hosting service that supports PHP and MySQL, making it suitable for hosting small to medium PHP applications.

 1. ### Create an Account on 000webhost
-        1. **Visit 000webhost.com and sign up for a free account.**
+   --Visit 000webhost.com and sign up for a free account.

 2. ### Upload Files
-        2. **Go to the 000webhost control panel, navigate to the File Manager, and upload your project files to the public_html directory.**
+   --Go to the 000webhost control panel, navigate to the File Manager, and upload your project files to the public_html directory.

 3. ### Create a Database
-        In the 000webhost dashboard, navigate to the Databases section and create a new database.
+   --In the 000webhost dashboard, navigate to the Databases section and create a new database.
 Note the database name, username, and password.

 4. ### Configure Database Connection
         Update the config/db.php with the database details provided by 000webhost.